You are here: Programs & Courses » MBA Programs for Young Professionals

 The opportunity to study and learn with a diverse and international group of top-level colleagues was definitely a highlight of the program.
 Additionally, getting the chance to connect with colleagues and learn first-hand from their experiences was very refreshing and changed my attitude to work and dealing with daily life situations.

 Personally, I can also add that the one-week Digital Strategy course at SDA Bocconi in Milan exceeded all my expectations.
 There, we were challenged with a real business case in which we had to take a winery into the digital domain by applying all the tools we had learned by then.

 Nicole Martens, Head of Business Development, Steering Manager at IKEA, Mannheim Part-Time MBA Class of 2016

-“The excellent reputation of the Mannheim Business School and the opportunity to learn, to collaborate, to exchange ideas and above all get inspired by the passionate, smart and bright minds of my fellow classmates made me opt for Mannheim and the Part-Time MBA.
-I have gained much more than a certificate: a network of friends, new inspirations, new knowledge and especially lots of great experiences I wouldn’t like to miss.”
+“The excellent reputation of Mannheim Business School and the opportunity to learn, collaborate, exchange ideas and, above all, be inspired by the passionate, smart and bright minds of my fellow classmates made me opt for Mannheim and the Part-Time MBA.
+I have gained much more than a certificate: a network of friends, new inspiration, new knowledge and, most importantly, lots of great experiences I wouldn’t like to have missed.”

 Furthermore, the Mannheim Part-Time MBA offers a convenient curriculum that enables you to focus on your work and your studies at the same time.
 The periods spent in Mannheim and at partner universities abroad ensure an intensive learning period as well as great fun, as all the participants dedicate these time periods to the MBA.